ahaedike/quickblox-monotouch-bindings/README.md

 If there is a binding that is missing, you will probably find it in ObjectiveSharpieOutput.cs.
 Feel free to fork and use what you need.
 Please do not send me a request to do your work for you.
 That is weak and puny.
 Be strong and smart.

+I will continue to update this project as we implement features.